-Carne is an initiative which sprang from Mauro Colagreco’s decision to go back to his roots (not only his native land but also the essence of his cuisine) and share the culinary experience gained throughout his years abroad.
+CARNE is a project of which MEZCLA was creator and founder developing the concept and identity.
+Today it is a space directed by Mauro Colagreco and his decision to go back to his roots (not only his native land but also the essence of his cuisine) and share the culinary experience gained throughout his years abroad.
 To do so, he takes the universally loved hamburger and seeks to make the best one ever.

 Mauro Colagreco is the most highly acclaimed Argentine chef in the world.
-Mirazur, his restaurant, holds two Michelin stars and is currently N° 4 in the ranking of the The World’s 50 Best Restaurants.
+Mirazur, his restaurant, holds two Michelin stars and is currently N° 1 in the ranking of The World’s 50 Best Restaurants.

 Carne is revolutionary in its simplicity.
 Colagreco’s philosophy is that the best dishes are made with basic, local ingredients, but cooked with mastery.
 As Mauro puts it, “to turn a simple, modest product, accessible to everyone, into haute cuisine.”

-El Abierto Eventos is a place with beautiful gardens and green spaces in the middle of city, with the cuisine of Pablo Massey and options for contracting the leading events professionals to curate, design and bring your event to life.
+El Abierto Eventos is a place with beautiful gardens and green spaces in the middle of city, with Latin American cuisine, wood fired asado and options for contracting the leading events professionals to curate, design and bring your event to life.
 At El Abierto Eventos, inside and outside spaces flow together to become the perfect setting for each celebration.
 A place to enjoy the out-of-doors with family, friends and co-workers.

-La Panadería de Pablo is a true Porteño restaurant with a Mediterranean approach in its cooking techniques.
+La Panadería is a true Porteño restaurant with a Mediterranean approach in its cooking techniques.
 La Panadería has always based its offerings on local products of superior quality.